Keartland/Virus-Scanner/README.md

 # Virus-Scanner
-A simple virus scanner I made because I was interested in how they work.
+A simple virus scanner I made because I was interested how they work.